jcansdale/docker-update/README.md

-# Test to see if Docker Hub removes images when tags are removed
+# Check to see if Docker Hub removes images

 This will fail if/when any un-tagged images are deleted.